10 Best Cloud Storage Solutions for Small Business

 Price: Unlimited storage for $99/year (single computers, no servers); 500GB between 1-3 servers for $99/year; $499 for each additional server; 2 TB for $1,699 per year.

 Backing up specific files and folders is definitely handy.
-Who knows what will accidentally get corrupted, deleted, edited incorrectly or somehow lost throughout day-to-day business?
+Who knows what will accidentally get corrupted, deleted, edited incorrectly, or somehow lost throughout day-to-day business processes?
 What’s even better than backing up your most sensitive files?
 Backing up your entire computer or server.
 Seriously, you don’t want to find out something is missing because your server had a total meltdown and you only backed up a portion of it.
 Acronis Backup Cloud is catered towards backing up entire computers, unlike their competitors who focus on backing up specific files and folders.
 In the event of a complete system failure, you’ll be happy you signed up from Acronis.
 You never have to feel like your information is vulnerable to loss again; however, if you only want to back up a few files, Acronis has that capability, too.

 Find out more on Acronis Backup’s website.